UPDATED: July 2021

 One of the first things I’ve noticed when I moved to Qatar back in 2012 was how difficult it was to buy anything online!
 Local stores had no online presence, regional e-commerce platforms had not been created yet, and most of the international ones didn’t deliver to the Middle East.

-This, luckily, has changed a lot.
+This, luckily, has changed a lot, in a big part “thanks to” the pandemic.
 However, shopping online in Qatar can still be a tricky business!
 This is mostly due to people moving around a lot, using P.O. boxes instead of physical addresses, or living in places without a proper address (such as apartments inside partitioned villas).
 It also has to be mentioned that Qatar Post is still a hit-or-miss when it comes to efficient deliveries (I still remember how they delivered a wrong package to hubby only because the name of the actual recipient was also Khaled 😀 ).

 Keep reading to find out what are your online shopping options in Qatar, as well as the challenges you might face.
 At the end of this post, I also included a list of my favorite international online shops that deliver inside Qatar.